 Plug the iOS device into a charger before your trip so that you start with a completely charged battery.

-On the Track Page, select Always.
+On the Track Screen, select “Always”.
 Put the iOS device to sleep when you are not looking at it.
-When you drop anchor or dock, on the Track Page select Off.
-(Don't forget to turn tracking back on before resuming your trip.)
+When you drop anchor or dock, on the Track Screen select “Off”.
+(Don’t forget to turn tracking back on before resuming your trip.)

 If you follow all the steps, you may be able to record tracks for about 10 hours of actual sailing.
 Use an external battery pack to extend this time.

-NOAA charts are huge (up to 115 megapixels) images, which take a second to process given the speed of the iOS device's processor.
+NOAA charts are huge images (up to 115 megapixels, 55 x an HDTV picture), which take a second to process given the speed of the iOS device's processor.
 A spinning activity indicator will show in the upper right corner of the screen when the chart cache is updating.
 Wait to give iSailGPS further commands until the activity indicator is no longer visible.

 Originally iSailGPS stored downloaded charts in the documents folder on your iOS device.
 That way they were backed up to your home computer everytime you did a system backup.
 With the introduction of iCloud, Apple required us to move the charts to the cache folder.
 That way the charts, which use several megabytes of memory each, would not take up space in your limited iCloud storage allotment.
 However with the introduction of iOS 5, Apple started purging files from the cache folder whenever the the iOS device's storage memory was too full.
 If your charts disappeared, that means that you are almost out of storage memory and would benefit from removing some old apps you never use, some old songs you never listen to anymore, etc., to free up some memory and prevent further problems.